seruva19/mecchi/README.md

 ## Short-term plans

+* Dynamic loading of nodes
 * Revision of the node UI
-* Rework of README 📒

 ## Modules